 families moving toward recovery.

 The impact of SUD is staggering and rapidly escalating.
 In Minnesota, preventable deaths attributable to alcohol increased by 1/3 between 2000 and 2010, and more than doubled between 2010 and 2020, and deaths due to drug overdose increased approximately 10-fold from 2000 to 2020.
 In Olmsted County, alcohol-attributable deaths increased by 77% and drug overdose deaths increased by 61% from 2019 to 2020, bringing local incidences to levels similar to those in Minnesota as a whole.

 For each person who dies of alcohol- or drug-related causes,

-many more live with the devastating effects of addiction.
+many more live with the devastating effects of SUD.

 And so do their families.

 Children living with parental addiction need extensive support.
 The stress they experience may overwhelm their ability to cope, alter brain development and create the potential for life-long problems.
-They are 4 times more likely than their peers to develop SUD (Smith, 2016.
-Pediatrics 138;e20161575).
+They are 4 times more likely than their peers to develop SUD.

-Caregivers who step in to care for the children face many challenges such as intrafamilial conflict, social isolation and stress-related health problems.
+Caregivers who step in to care for the children face many challenges such as financial distress, intrafamilial conflict, social isolation, and stress-related health problems.
 Their ability to provide for children is hampered by the difficulty of navigating complex social services.
 Most struggle alone and in silence.

 It doesn't have to be this way.